 Contact attendees after the show.

 You’ve exhibited your work and it’s appropriate to continue your conversation with interested collectors.
 For those who purchased something a thank you note with links to other items that might complement their purchase can generate follow-up sales.
 Prospects who may have come close to buying yet had to think some more can be sent additional information and links to alternatives in order to finalize a sale after the show.
 All your attendees will be interested to hear about your future exhibitions and how to best get in touch with you going forward.

 Join Our Creative Community – Be One of Us!

 The Paradise City Membership Program makes it easy for our exhibitors to build their customer relationships.
 We offer free web pages, email marketing, direct mail and other services that help you reach engaged and knowledgeable customers.
-Applications for our Fall 2019 shows are open and the deadline is April 3, 2019 We make it as easy as pie to APPLY ONLINE.
+Applications for our Spring 2020 shows are open and the deadline is September 10.
+We make it as easy as pie to APPLY ONLINE.
 We can jury your work from your website or other image location and we look carefully at every artist and every application.
-You’ll know before May if you are accepted for a Fall 2019 show.
+You’ll know by October 1 if you are accepted for a Spring 2020 show.
 Please join us and apply now!